arthwang/vsc-prolog/README.md

   The experimental debugger of VSC-Prolog tries to visualize the command line tracer of SWI-Prolog in VS Code.

-  For the first time to debug in VS Code it is necessary to setup a launch.json file under .vscode in a project.
-VS Code pops down a list of debug environments when you first click 'start debugging' button (f5).
+  For the first time to debug in VS Code it is necessary to setup a launch.json file under .vscode in a project root directory.
+VS Code pops down a list of debug environments when you first click 'start debugging' button (f5) or the gear icon.
 The list contains 'Prolog' if VSC-Prolog extension is installed.
 A default launch.json file would be generated.
-Among the all settings, two must be set firstly: 'runtime executable' and 'startup query' according to your environment. 'runtime executable' points to your swipl executable path and 'startup query' refers to the goal you want to start debugging.
-Other default settings should work well.
+Among the all settings, two must be set firstly: 'runtime executable' and 'startup query' according to your environment. 'runtime executable' points to your swipl executable path and 'startup query' refers to the goal you want to start debugging. ___There is only one file containing the 'startup goal' in a project.___ Refer to next section for detailed explanations about other settings.

   ![launch](images/launch.gif)
 * Trace options